 - Create a GAfutures account.
 Be sure it has your correct legal name, social security number and date of birth - Complete your FASFA.
-You and one parent will need to create an FSA ID. - Check with the admissions and financial aid offices at your college to see if any additional documents are needed. - Chack your college account and amail frequently, they will check your conege account and chian frequently, they will communicate with you through their portal and via email.
-Investigate private aid sources such as civic groups.
+You and one parent will need to create an FSA ID. - Check with the admissions and financial aid offices at your college to see if any additional documents are needed.

+oncek your conege account and email inequentry, they will communicate with you through their portal and via email.
+Investigate private aid sources such as civic groups,